-The Group's ICFS comprise the accounts of the University and its subsidiaries as enumerated in Note 1.1, after the elimination of material intercompany transactions.
+The Group's consolidated financial statements comprise the accounts of the University and its subsidiaries as enumerated in Note 1.1, after the elimination of material intercompany transactions.
 All intercompany balances and transactions with subsidiaries, including income, expenses and dividends, are eliminated in full.
 Unrealized profits and losses from intercompany transactions that are recognized in assets are also eliminated in full.
+In addition, the shares of the parent company held by the subsidiaries are recognized as treasury stocks and are presented as deduction in the consolidated statement of changes in equity.
 Intercompany losses that indicate impairment are recognized in the consolidated financial statements.
-The University accounts for its investments in subsidiaries, associate and non-controlling interests (NCIs) as follows: